gen2brain/cbconvert/README.md

 [BMP](http://en.wikipedia.org/wiki/BMP_file_format) format is very good choice for black&white pages.
 Archive size can be smaller 2-3x and file will be readable by comic readers.

-Generate thumbnails by freedesktop specification in ~/.thumbnails/normal directory, Lanczos3 algorithm is used for resizing:
+Generate thumbnails by freedesktop specification in ~/.thumbnails/normal directory, Lanczos algorithm is used for resizing:

-    cbconvert --resize=5 --outdir ~/.thumbnails/normal --thumbnail /media/comics/GrooTheWanderer/
+    cbconvert --filter=7 --outdir ~/.thumbnails/normal --thumbnail /media/comics/GrooTheWanderer/

 Compile
 -------